How does the ear maintain its spectacular performance despite age, trauma and environmental challenge?

 - The theory tends to explain the confusion which exists with even professional investigators thinking that if some disturbance is seriously affecting the ear, then one must surely be able to hear it?
 If it cannot be heard, it cannot be real and claims to the contrary should be ignored!
 Thus the theory of cochlear homeostasis (LePage, 2006) addresses why the ear should be so strongly affected, while precise sound measurements fail to show any sound energy within the normal acoustic passband.

 - Indeed this insight translates to the general area of prevention of hearing loss which addresses the much used terminology of “hearing damage”.
-The traditional ability to assess hearing using audiograms has long been taken to be an adequate basis for assessing inner ear function.
+The traditional ability to assess hearing using audiograms has long been taken to be the gold standard for assessing inner ear function but as has been shown repeatedly the technique of otoacoustic emissions gives a more direct measure of micromechanical activity in the inner ear.

-- LePage MoH2017 A role for the otoliths in the mechanics of cochlear homeostasis? submitted May 1st, 2017 for, and presented at the Mechanics of Hearing Workshop, Brock University, Ontario, Canada 18-24 June 2017.
+- LePage MoH2017 A role for the otoliths in the mechanics of cochlear homeostasis?
+This was presented at the Mechanics of Hearing Workshop, Brock University, Ontario, Canada 18-24 June 2017.
+It is recently available in book form in AIP Conference Proceedings of the 13th Mechanics of hearing workshop: “To the ear and back again — advances in auditory biophysics” edited by Drs.
+Christopher Bergevin and Sunil Puria [ISBN 978-0-7354-1670-3 2018].
 [Summary: For most of the history of hearing science, the cochlea and the vestibular apparatus have been regarded as essentially separate systems in the one bony capsule.
 By using a computational model this article illustrates the possibility of considerable functional overlap.
 As such it seems a good example of exaptation in which a new function has evolved by using morphology and/or mechanisms already established].

 - Videos of the Lagena model to be presented at Mechanics of Hearing Workshop, Brock University, Ontario, Canada, 19-26 June 2017.
 The vestibular apparatus is strongly associated with sensation of balance, rotation and acceleration.
 The shear sensitivity of the inertial otoliths is thought responsible specifically for sensing translational movement.
 The video demonstrations below show that the otoliths likely have two modes, the second being sensitivity to ambient pressure.
 We are not normally aware of this form of stimulus except when the newly-proposed inner-ear mechanism (below) fails.
 This mechanism compensates for normal variations of static ambient pressure.
 The symptoms of failure are likely vestibular disturbance.